Source Integrations

 - Legado and TVBox compatibility depends on the JSON definition quality and upstream site stability.

 - TVBox support is still partial for some site types.
-Direct media, playlist-based sources, and some simpler configurations work better than spider / csp-dependent setups.
+Direct media, playlist-based sources, and simpler CMS configurations work better than advanced JavaScript, ordinary JAR spider, or Guard-native setups.

 - External ecosystems expand coverage, but they also inherit breakage when websites, repositories, or extension APIs change.